thegooddocsproject/chronologue/documentation_plan.md

 # Chronologue Documentation plan

+This document plans the initial set of documentation to enable our users to reach their goals

+### Context
+Who we need Documentation for:
+- End users
+- Developers
+- Technicians

+Use cases are we supporting:
+- Viewing entries
+- Requesting viewing time
+- Adding new entries
+-

+### Content outline

 |Title   |Content Type   |Tests Template   | Description  | Audience |
 |---|---|---|---|---|
 |Getting started with Chronologue  | Getting started  | Quickstart (?)  | Explains how to find an event and view it.  | End users  |